l0m-dev/Max-Payne-3-First-Person/README.md

 Mod video: <https://youtu.be/dCxxW9OzikY>

 ## List of known issues
+  - The gun moves based on where Max is aiming at, this needs to be disabled in first person somehow
   - Max moves too much in cover for the first person camera
   - In chapter 11 on the zipline the first person camera is sometimes too obstructed
+  - Entering first person when close to an object can mess up the controls, fixed when you reenter first person

 ## Third party projects used
   - Max Payne 3 plugin SDK: <https://github.com/alloc8or/mp3-plugin-sdk>